 Angel Shave Club

-Angel Shave Club calls itself a boutique shave club for women and claims to offer a fully customizable razor subscription membership.
-Customers can select the number of blades, handle color, and how often they’d like them delivered.
+Angel Shave Club brands itself as a boutique shave club for women and claims to offer a fully customizable razor subscription membership.

 Since learning how blades work together and the supposed differences between men’s and women’s razors, we couldn’t help but wonder why a three-blade razor with a plastic handle costs the same as a four-blade razor made with hefty metal.